VadimBim/thesis-template-typst/thesis.typ

 $ "PI" (x) = Phi ((mu(x) - f(x^*)) / sigma(x)) $

-The difference beetween PI and EI is that PI only considers the probability of improvement and not the expected magnitude of the new evaluation.
+The difference between PI and EI is that PI only considers the probability of improvement and not the expected magnitude of the new evaluation.
 The simplest acqusition function is #emph("Upper Confidence Bound"):

 $ "UCB" (x) := mu(x) + beta sigma(x), $